dojobo/r-lessons-learned/index.md

 ---
-title: R and RStudio Open Office Hour for the Pitt community
+title: R & RStudio Drop-In Hour for the Pitt community
 description: ' '
 layout: default
 ---

-When: **Mondays, 5-6pm**, starting January 10 (except 2/21)
+When: **Tuesdays, 5-6pm**, starting August 30

 Where: **Hillman Library, G-74** (Amy Knapp Room; straight back on the Ground Floor).
 I may also be available on Zoom if no in-person visitors are present ([zoom link](https://pitt.zoom.us/j/97200939890)).